chronoz134/Java-Framework/README.md

         -line 32-35 li margin and border changed aboutController
-        -lines 1-11 added spring framework controller for mvc to about us page.
+        -lines 1-11 added spring framework controller for mvc to about us page. mainscreen.html
+        lines-20-23 centered header 1 and added an anchor to about us page